moritzm99/multi-year-sst-analysis/README.md

 The provided `multi_year_sst_analysis.ipynb` performs an explanatory analysis on *sea surface temperature*.

-The user is encouraged to modify and contribute to further analysis on different variables available in the `Copernicus Marine Ocean Produvts Cataloge`.
+The user is encouraged to modify and contribute to further analysis on different variables available in the `Copernicus Marine Ocean Products Cataloge`.

 ## Requirements